 SNUG Governing Board

-The SNUG Governing Board comprises the current and immediate past Chairs of each member SNUG conference and a representative designated by Synopsys.
+The SNUG Governing Board comprises the current and immediate past Chairs of each SNUG conference and a representative designated by Synopsys.

 Rules to Modify SNUG Bylaws

 - The SNUG Silicon Valley Bylaws will be reviewed by the Governing Board annually, soon after SNUG Silicon Valley.